 - Don’t include empty boxes.
 These can collapse and endanger the whole load.
 If you need an extra box to fill out your shape, pack it tightly with infill.

-However, floor loaded containers are sometimes the best choice.
-Here are some of the reasons you might choose them:
+Here are some of the reasons you might choose a floor loaded container: